python-hyper/h11/README.rst

 It has a test suite with 100.0% coverage for both statements and branches.

-Currently it only supports Python 3.5, though it wouldn't be hard to expand this to support other versions, including 2.7.
+Currently it only supports Python 3 (testing on 3.3-3.5), though it wouldn't be hard to expand add Python 2.7 support too, I just haven't gotten around to it.
+Feel free to submit a PR.
 (Originally it had a Cython wrapper for `http-parser
 <https://github.com/nodejs/http-parser>`_ and a beautiful nested state
 machine implemented with ``yield from`` to postprocess the output.
 But I had to take these out -- the new *parser* needs fewer lines-of-code